-Eastern Orthodox theologians have repeatedly called for humanity to change its ethos from one based upon a theory of continual consumption, to one with a Eucharistic and aesthetic ethos of love, virtue, sacrifice, abstinence and purification of sin.
-In essence, they remind us of patristic teachings to restrict and control our desires.
+At last, the leaders of the world are beginning to respond to the most urgent of matters-the climate crisis.
+For decades, indeed millennia, Eastern Orthodox theologians have repeatedly called for humanity to change its ethos from one based upon a theory of continual consumption, to one with a Eucharistic and aesthetic ethos of love, virtue, sacrifice, abstinence, and purification of sin.
+2

-This ascetic ethos “is not negation, but a reasonable and tempered use of the world.”
+Asceticism, even the monastic form, is not negation, but a reasonable and tempered use of the world.
+3

-For this spiritual revolution to occur, we must experience radical metanoia, a conversion of attitudes, habits and practices, for ways that we have misused or abused God’s Word, God’s gifts, and God’s creation.
+Yet, for this spiritual revolution to occur, we must experience radical metanoia, a conversion of attitudes, habits and practices-for ways that we have misused or abused God’s Word, God’s gifts, and God’s creation.
+9

-Many of his teachings urge us to reflect the asceticism of the early Fathers and of the urgent need for changes in human behaviour.
+Many of his teachings urge us to reflect the asceticism of the early Fathers and of the urgent need for changes in human behavior.
 In our greed and lust for ever increasing profit, we “violently and cunningly subordinate and exploit creation.”
-This not only destroys creation but also “undermines the foundations and conditions necessary for the survival of future generations.”
-This aligns with Met.
-Kallistos of Diokleia’s (Ware) comment on “evil profit”, St. Irenaeus’s teaching that we must not use our freedom as a “cloak of maliciousness” and St. John Chrysostom’s acknowledgement of the link between food and ill health:
+This not only destroys creation but also “undermines the foundations and conditions necessary for the survival of future generations.”10 This aligns with Met.
+Kallistos of Diokleia’s (Ware) comment on “evil profit” when referring to intensive farming practices 11, St. Irenaeus’s teaching that we must not use our freedom as a “cloak of maliciousness” 12 and St. John Chrysostom’s acknowledgement of the link between food and ill health:

-Ecumenical Patriarch Bartholomew advocates an important contemporary role for religion and in so doing buttresses the argument that the Church has an important role to play in the subject of animal suffering.
-He teaches that there is an urgent need to exercise “Christian responsibility towards” creation by:
+In numerous declarations, Ecumenical Patriarch Bartholomew advocates an important contemporary role for religion and in so doing buttresses the argument that the Church has an important role to play in the subject of environmental and animal suffering.
+He and others like Limouris, teach that there is an urgent need to exercise “Christian responsibility towards creation” by:

-fostering the forces of justice for manifestation of the Kingdom of God in human kind and in the whole creation.
+fostering the forces of justice for manifestation of the Kingdom of God in humankind and in the whole creation.
+15

 Ecumenical Patriarch Bartholomew affirms this view: